W58RGZ-25-RFI-AESA: Request for Information (RFI) for Active Electronically Scanned Array (AESA) Radar

 Description

-The Department of Defense, specifically the U.S. Army's Program Executive Office for Aviation, is seeking information regarding Active Electronically Scanned Array (AESA) Radar technologies for potential in-flight demonstrations on various military aircraft, including the AH-64 Apache helicopter.
-The objective is to gather insights on AESA capabilities such as fire control, terrain avoidance, and support in degraded visual environments, with a focus on integrating these systems into existing platforms.
-This initiative is crucial for enhancing aerial combat capabilities and operational effectiveness across multiple rotary and fixed-wing aircraft.
-Interested vendors are encouraged to submit their capabilities and readiness for demonstration, with inquiries directed to Nathan D. Johnson at nathan.d.johnson106.civ@army.mil or Jarrod R. Weeks at jarrod.r.weeks.civ@army.mil.
-The RFI is not a competitive proposal request but serves as market research for future acquisition planning.
+The Department of Defense, specifically the Department of the Army, is seeking information regarding the Active Electronically Scanned Array (AESA) Radar for potential in-flight demonstrations on various aircraft platforms, including the AH-64 Apache helicopter, at Redstone Arsenal, Alabama.
+The RFI aims to gather insights on AESA technologies that can provide capabilities such as fire control, terrain avoidance, and support in degraded visual environments, with a focus on integrating these systems into existing military aviation platforms.
+This initiative is crucial for enhancing aerial combat capabilities and ensuring the operational readiness of the Army's aviation assets.
+Interested vendors are encouraged to submit their capabilities and readiness for demonstration, with inquiries directed to Nathan D. Johnson at nathan.d.johnson106.civ@army.mil or Alton King at alton.v.king.civ@army.mil.

 Point(s) of Contact